ahmadrazacdx/Sales-Data-Analysis/README.md

 ```
 jupyter notebook sales_data_analysis.ipynb
 ```
-## 📌 Key Recommendations
-- Focus on Technology and Furniture categories to boost sales, as these are highly profitable.
-- Optimize delivery times for cities like New York, California, and Washington, which have longer delivery periods.
-- Promote Standard Class shipping mode, as it contributes significantly to revenue.
-- Target consumers in high-sales cities (New York, Los Angeles, San Francisco) with customized offers and promotions.
-- Improve the performance of high-price products by offering discounts or bundles to increase their purchase rate.
 ## 📧 Contact
 If you have any questions or suggestions, feel free to contact me at: [ahmadrazacdx@gmail.com]